A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Introduction

 \subsection{Contribution}

 We summarize the major contributions of this work as follows. \begin{itemize} \item \textbf{A unified plug-and-play framework.} We propose a flexible and unified framework for stochastic BLO, referred to as PnPBO.
-At its core, PnPBO consists of three key features: (1) It integrates both unbiased and biased stochastic estimators into the single-loop BLO algorithm framework presented in \cite{dagreou2022framework}, allowing independent incorporation of stochastic estimators for different variables.
-(2) An additional MA technique is suggested when an unbiased estimator is used for the UL variable; (3) Clipping is applied to the implicit variable, following standard techniques in deep learning practices.

-\item \textbf{New algorithms with optimal sample complexity.} The PnPBO framework is versatile, accommodating all existing single-loop BLO algorithms.
-Within this framework, we employ distinct designs of stochastic estimator combinations, resulting in some specific instances of PnPBO: (1) SPABA, SFFBA, and MSEBA, which use the stochastic estimators PAGE \citep{li2021page}, ZeroSARAH \citep{li2021zerosarah}, and a mixed strategy, achieving optimal sample complexity in the finite-sum setting; (2) MA-SAGA, which bridges the gap between single-level and BLO when using SAGA; (3) Generalized SPABA and SRMBA: These are instances of the extended PnPBO framework applied to the expectation setting, achieving optimal or near-optimal sample complexity.
-For more details, see Tables \ref{tab:finite} and \ref{table:exp}.
+At its core, PnPBO consists of three key features: (1) It integrates both unbiased and biased stochastic estimators into the single-loop BLO algorithm framework presented in \cite{dagreou2022framework}, allowing independent incorporation of stochastic estimators for different variables; (2) An additional MA technique is suggested when an unbiased estimator is used for the UL variable; (3) Clipping is applied to the implicit variable, following standard techniques in deep learning practices. \item \textbf{New algorithms with optimal sample complexity.} The PnPBO framework is versatile, accommodating all existing single-loop BLO algorithms.
+Within this framework, we employ distinct designs of stochastic estimator combinations, resulting in some specific instances of PnPBO: (1) SPABA, SFFBA, and MSEBA, which use the stochastic estimators PAGE \citep{li2021page}, ZeroSARAH \citep{li2021zerosarah}, and a mixed strategy, {achieving optimal sample complexity that matches the finite-sum lower bound in \cite{dagreou2023lower}}; (2) MA-SABA, which bridges the gap between single-level and BLO when using SAGA; (3) Generalized SPABA and SRMBA: These are instances of the extended PnPBO framework applied to the expectation setting, {where Generalized SPABA matches the lower bound in \cite{arjevani2023lower} and SRMBA is near-optimal under existing bounds.
+See Tables~\ref{tab:finite} and~\ref{table:exp} for details.} \item \textbf{A unified and sharp convergence and complexity analysis.} We provide a unified convergence and complexity analysis for PnPBO, applicable to all variants of PnPBO with distinct combinations of stochastic estimators.
+Although the stochastic estimators for different variables can be independently plugged in, our theoretical analysis shows that the step size (learning rate) strategies for these variables must be coupled to ensure convergence.
+For further details regarding the explicit coupling step size conditions, refer to Theorems \ref{theorem_biased}, \ref{theorem_unbiased} and Remark \ref{section_coupling}.
+Under this unified framework, we can derive convergence results for all proposed algorithms.